 How Common Is Asthma?

-- About 25.9 million Americans have asthma.
-This is 8 percent of adults and 10 percent of children.
-Asthma affects more than 230 million people in the world.
-Asthma has been increasing since the early 1980s in all age, sex and racial groups.
-1
+- About 25 million Americans have asthma.
+This is 7.6 percent of adults and 8.4 percent of children.
+Asthma has been increasing since the early 1980s in all age, sex and racial groups.2

-- Asthma is the leading chronic disease in children.
-It is also the top reason for missed school days.
-4
+- Asthma is the leading chronic disease in children.5

-- Asthma is more common in adult women than adult men.1
+- Asthma is more common in children than adults.1

-- Asthma is more common in boys than girls.
-1
+- Asthma is more common in boys than girls.4

 How Many People Get Sick from Asthma?

-- African-Americans are three times more likely to be hospitalized from asthma.
-5
+- African-Americans are three times more likely to be hospitalized from asthma.4

 How Many People Die from Asthma?

-- Each day, nine Americans die from asthma.
-More than 3,600 die from asthma each year.
-Many of these deaths are avoidable with proper treatment and care.
-6
+- Each day, ten Americans die from asthma, and in 2015, 3,615 people died from asthma.
+Many of these deaths are avoidable with proper treatment and care.4

-- African-Americans are three times more likely to die from asthma.
-5
+- African-Americans are three times more likely to die from asthma.4

 What Are the Costs of Asthma?

 - Among children ages 5 to 17, asthma is one of the top causes of missed school days.
-It accounts for a yearly loss of more than 10.5 million school days each year.
-4
+In 2013, it accounted for more than 13.8 million missed school days.6

 What Ethnic Groups Have Higher Asthma Rates?